alenegro81/gpml/ch05/imports/retail_rocket/README.md

 ## Download & import the dataset

-For this chapter we're using the [Retailrocket recommender system dataset](https://www.kaggle.com/retailrocket/ecommerce-dataset?select=item_properties_part1.csv) available at Kaggle.
+For this chapter we're using the [Retailrocket recommender system dataset](https://www.kaggle.com/retailrocket/ecommerce-dataset) available from Kaggle.
 From this dataset we need only the `events.csv` file (you can download the whole dataset), download it and put it into some directory.

 Importing of data is performed with following command (you may need to update Neo4j username & password in the file):